 Dr Abi Lucas

-As a trained Clinical Psychologist, working with people who are experiencing distress and helping them find their way through that is at the core of my work.
+Working with people who are experiencing distress and helping them find their way through that is at the core of my work.
 I aim to utilise my skills and experience of psychology to help people understand themselves, other people and the world around them in a way that allows them to have a positive, meaningful and fulfilling life.